But as every dentist knows, good health begins in the mouth.

 Barriers Block “Bugs”

-Certain barrier contraceptive methods can be used to prevent bacteria and viruses from entering the body during oral sex and these include condoms and dental dams.
+Certain barrier contraceptive methods can be used to prevent, or greatly reduce, bacteria and viruses from entering the body during oral sex and these include condoms and dental dams.

 Lubricated condoms tend to taste bad.
 Instead of skipping the condom, you could opt for using un-lubricated or flavored condoms.
 Flavor options include tropical fruit, banana, strawberry, vanilla, grape, mint, chocolate, and cola and flavored condoms are offered by leading brands such as Durex, Lifestyles, and Trustex.
 You also have the option of using an un-lubricated condom and adding a flavored personal lubricant.

 A dental dam is a thin sheet of non-porous, usually latex, material that is draped over the vulva or anus with the purpose of preventing exchange of fluids, much like a condom.
-Dental dams are far less common than the standard male condom, but are equally important because they prevent the spread of infections.
-They can be purchased in drugstores, specialty shops, and online.
+Dental dams are far less commonly found in drug stores or grocery stores than the standard male condom, but are equally important because they reduce the risk of STIs.
+They can be purchased in some drugstores, specialty shops, and online.
 Like condoms, they come in a variety of colors and flavors.

 Dental dams should be checked for holes or weak spots prior to use.
 They must be held against the vulva or anus tightly during oral sex.
 SHAPE peers at University of Missouri have created an informative video demonstration about dental dams for those who would like to know more about use.
 To enhance pleasure for the recipient, water based lubricant can be applied to the side closest to their genitals.